uccser/cs-field-guide/text/chapters/en-computer-graphics.md

 Without using a ruler, can you draw a straight line from A to B on the following grid by colouring in pixels?

-{image filename="computer-graphics/20grid-ab.png" alt="Grid for drawing line from A to B"}
+{image filename="grid-20x20-diagonal-question.png" alt="Grid for drawing line from A to B"}

 Once you have finished drawing your line, try checking it with a ruler.
 Place the ruler so that it goes from the centre of A to the centre of B. Does it cross all of the pixels that you have coloured?

 ### Using a formula to draw a line

-{glossary-definition term="slope" definition="This is a way of expressing the angle or gradient of a line.
+{glossary-definition term="Slope" definition="This is a way of expressing the angle or gradient of a line.
 The slope is simply how far up the line goes for every unit we move to the right.
 For example, if we have a line with a slope of 2, then after moving 3 units to the right, it will have gone up 6 units.
 A line with a slope of 0 is horizontal.
 Normally the slope of a line is represented using the symbol {math}m{math end}."}
 The mathematical formula for a line is {math}y = mx + c{math end}.
 This gives you the *y* value for each *x* value across the screen, and you get to specify two things: the